danielkellyio/runway-avatars/article/article.md

 All that's left to do now is style it to your liking!
 You could also add a preview of the avatar image before it's video is generated.
 You can see both of these added features in the [final code on GitHub](https://github.com/danielkellyio/runway-avatars).

+Runway is a powerful tool for generating videos from images.
+When paired with Nuxt's server endpoints and storage, it's a great way to add some magic to your app.
 I hope you enjoyed this article and learned something new!
 If you want to learn more about handling file uploads in Nuxt and Vue then checkout our complete course on [File Uploads in Vue.js](https://vueschool.io/courses/file-uploads-in-vue-js).